Blau-Weiß 1890 Berlin: World War II and postwar period

 The club was sent down after a last place finish in 1937 but came storming back to win the division title in 1938–39.
 Blau-Weiß captured a second division title in 1942 and finished third overall nationally.
 After World War II occupying Allied authorities ordered the dissolution of all organizations in the country, including sports and football associations.
 The club was later re-formed as SG Mariendorf which eventually broke up into three separate sides: SpVgg Blau-Weiß 90 Berlin (re-established in 1949), SC Krampe Berlin, and SC Mariendorf.

 SG Mariendorf played first division football from 1946 until being relegated in 1948.
 Blau-Weiß re-joined the top tier Oberliga Berlin in 1950 where they played as a lower to mid-table side until finally being relegated in 1960.
 After three seasons in the Amateurliga Berlin (II), which included a division title win in 1963, the club secured a place in the newly formed Regionalliga Berlin (II).

 Once again a lower to mid-table side the club's performance improved in the early 1970s leading to a Regionalliga title in 1973 and a failed participation in the promotion rounds for the top-flight Bundesliga.
 League re-organisation at the end of the 1973–74 season led to the breakup of the existing Regionalliga: first placed Tennis Borussia Berlin was promoted to the Bundesliga, runner-up Wacker 04 Berlin joined the newly formed second tier 2.
 Bundesliga, while third place Blau-Weiss landed in the Amateurliga Berlin (III).

 From Bundesliga to bankruptcy

 A poor finish in 1978 led to the club's relegation and they spent the next handful of seasons bouncing between the third and fourth divisions.
 Blau-Weißs return to what was now the Oberliga Berlin (III) in 1984 was accompanied by a division title and their second participation in the promotion rounds for the 2.
 Bundesliga.
-This time the club was successful and two seasons later surprised with a second place finish that led to advancement to the top-flight Bundesliga in 1985–86 season.
-Blau-Weiß found itself outmatched in the senior professional circuit and was relegated as the last-placed club at the end of just one season.
-1986-87 season was first and only Bundesliga season in club history.
+This time the club was successful and two seasons later, in the 1985–86 season, surprised with a second place finish that led to promotion to the Bundesliga.
+Blau-Weiß found itself outmatched in the senior professional circuit and was relegated in last place after just one season.
+The 1986-87 season was the only Bundesliga season in the club's history.
 They spent another five seasons in the 2.
 Bundesliga before declaring bankruptcy in 1992.